VipranshOjha/Rubik-s-Cube/README.md

 - **State Management**: Tracks the position and orientation of each cubelet
 - **Solving Algorithm**: Implements the beginner's method (layer by layer)

-## 📝 License

-This project is open source and available under the MIT License.

 ---

 Enjoy solving!
 Remember, the Rubik's Cube has over 43 quintillion possible combinations, but only one solution.
 Happy cubing! 🧩